IWantDayDayUp/cf/paper.md

 ## 0. Abstract

-Virtual network embedding (VNE), working as a key step for network virtualization, has recently gained intensive attentions from the research community.

-In this paper, we propose a novel VNE algorithm that aims to maximize () from serving virtual network (VN) requests, with the help of the (GNT).
+Virtual network embedding (VNE), working as a key step for network virtualization, can map various virtual networks(VNs) onto the shared substrate network efficiently and effectively.
+Previous VNE algorithms are mostly heuristic which assists the topology attributes and the locally available network resources to rank nodes, leading to a low acceptance rate and inefficient resource utilization in the long term.
+In addition, such methods focus on maximizing the possibility of the current virtual network being accepted, ignoring the synergy between different virtual networks, resulting in the dispersion of underlying network resources and the intensification of resource fragmentation.

+To deal with these issues, we propose a heuristic virtual network mapping method based on `generalized network temperature (GNT)`.

-The proposed algorithm, named as VNE-GNT, adopts a node-ranking approach that takes the GNT information into account in a recursive manner to assist the greedy node mapping, and **leverages** the shortest-path routing for link mapping.
+The proposed algorithm, named as VNE-GNT, adopts a node-ranking approach that takes the GNT information into account in a recursive manner to assist the greedy node mapping.The VNE-GNT algorithm can optimize the deployment location of the current virtual network and strengthen the collaboration between different virtual networks.

+At the same time, the distance impact factor is adopted to improve the synergy between the node-mapping stage and the link-mapping stage, and the mapping cost is further reduced while meeting the constraints.

-Our simulation results suggest that the proposed VNE-GNT algorithm outperforms three existing VNE algorithms, in the terms of () and ().
+Our simulation results suggest that the proposed VNE-GNT algorithm outperforms three existing VNE algorithms, in the terms of the acceptance rate of virtual network and the utilization of substrate network resources.

-Index Terms: Network Virtualization, Virtual Network Embedding(VNE), PageRank, Node Ranking, GNT
+Index Terms: Network Virtualization(NV), Virtual Network Embedding(VNE), PageRank, Node Ranking, Generalized Network Temperature(GNT)

 ---